ECB sees a need to catch up

 Private providers are gaining ground

-European payment service providers are finding it increasingly difficult to keep up with international card systems and electronic payment solutions: Apple Pay, for example, has massively expanded its reach in Europe and secured a share of the interchange fees, which represents a significant cost item for the issuing banks: "As a result, the banks run the risk of not only missing out on interchange fees, but also customer relationships and user data," said Cipollone.
+European payment service providers are finding it increasingly difficult to keep up with international card systems and electronic payment solutions: Apple Pay, for example, has massively expanded its reach in Europe and secured a share of the interchange fees, which represents a significant cost item for the issuing banks: "As a result, banks run the risk of not only missing out on interchange fees, but also customer relationships and user data," said Cipollone.

 The digital euro would be a uniform, simple, secure and generally accepted public solution for digital payments in stores, on the internet and between people.
 According to Cipollone, it would be available both online and offline and could be used free of charge for simple payment transactions.
 The Bundesbank does not expect a digital version of the common currency to be introduced in the eurozone until 2028/29 at the earliest.
 Bundesbank Executive Board member Burkhard Balz is a member of the European Central Bank's task force on the digital euro.